Have you heard about Alpha? Would you like to come and see how it can help the Church share the joy of the Gospel and encourage people in their faith?

 The big questions on life and death don’t often get much thinking space.
 In our society of quick fixes and instant answers, it’s sometimes difficult to stop and think, to ask ‘what’s life all about?’

 Alpha offers space and permission to do just that.
-It starts with a meal and an introductory session at St Philip Evans Community Hall on Llanedeyrn Drive on Tuesday 10th January, and runs for the following ten weeks.
+It starts with an introductory session at St Philip Evans Community Hall on Llanedeyrn Drive at 7 pm on Wednesday 18th April 2018, and runs for the following ten weeks.
 We invite you to bring a friend, someone in your family, someone in need, and anyone who is curious or unsure of their belief.
 Alpha is a place where you can explore the basics of the Christian faith in a friendly, open and informal environment.
 At any point, if you think Alpha isn't for you, that's not a problem.
 There's no pressure, no follow-up and no charge.

 Who’s this course for?

 Alpha is for everyone who doesn’t yet know why Jesus is important, or who wants to know Jesus better.
 The course is open to anybody who would like to explore the Christian faith, for those who have been Christians for years, and those with no faith whatsoever.
 All guests are free to come when they can and leave when they wish, and no pressure will be put on anyone to get involved.
 If you drop out of the course you might get a friendly phone call asking if everything’s OK, but we won’t put pressure on anyone to come back.